cjnaz/cjnfuncs/deployfiles.md

 Distribution files and directory trees are hosted in `<module_root>/deployment_files/`.

 `deploy_files()` accepts a list of dictionaries to be pushed to user or site space.
-If deployment fails then execution aborts.
-This function is intended for interactive use.

 ### Parameters